 Because we are eliminating the SEOC, we created an ordinance to repeal the SEOC insurance requirements in Sec.
 2-2 and replace it with insurance requirements for special events.
-I sought guidance from TE Brennan (the City's insurer) and they recommend comprehensive general liability, automobile liability and, when there are alcohol sales, liquor liability insurance.
+The City's consultant TE Brennan recommends comprehensive general liability, automobile liability and, when there are alcohol sales, liquor liability insurance.
 Policy limits for each will be \$1 million per occurrence and the City of La Crosse will be named additional insured.